Heavily Pregnant Natalie Portman Makes Public Appearances As Due Date Nears

 “Not only was her look classic, but it’s also affordable.
 The design is from Topshop and was only $65.
 The dress was custom-tailored for the actress, and she paired the look with a matching belt and flats from Christian Dior.”

-Natalie’s baby bump look even landed her on the best dressed list by Harper’s Bazaar for the Oscar event.
+Natalie’s baby bump look even landed her on the best-dressed list by Harper’s Bazaar for the Oscar event.
 Portman is expecting her second child with husband Benjamin Millepied, with whom she shares 5-year-old son Aleph Portman-Millepied.

 Portman is expecting her second baby sometime in the spring as previously reported by Hollywood Life.
 Natalie had stated at the end of November she looks more pregnant than she actually is due to her small stature.